jason-napolitano/CodeIgniter4-Cart-Module/README.md

 > library are still identical.
 The most notable changes are how you use it (read below) and to return
 > the total items in your cart, you now call `$cart->totalItems()` instead of `$this->cart->total_items()`.
 >
-> Please take note that there are no tests for this package since it is just a port from an existing Codeigniter library and works
+> Please take note that there are no tests for this package, nor is it officially supported since it is just a port from
-> just the same.
+> an existing Codeigniter library and works exactly the same.

 ## Installation:
  - Install via composer `composer require jason-napolitano/codeigniter4-cart-module`